-6.26.
+- 6.26.
 In-House Night Float

 Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements.
-(Core)

-6.27.
-Maximum In-House On-Call Frequency

-Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
-(Core)
+(Core) - 6.26.a.
+Residents must not have more than four consecutive weeks of night float assignment, and night float must not exceed one month per year.
+(Core) - 6.27.
+Maximum In-House On-Call Frequency Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
+(Core) - 6.28.

-6.28.
 At-Home Call